Pittow/qq8e-DB/README.md

 Oh , I want to query the QQid through phone number also !

-The most direct idea maybe swap two keys , and do it again .
+The most direct idea maybe swap two values , and do it again .
 But it takes more disk space .

 There's a good idea says , just record `b[x]` as the address of the phone number which ranks `x` .
 When dichotomous phone number , just goto `b[mid]` to check if its too big or small .
 This part needs a new file saves the ranking .
 It will be about `2.7GiB` .

-Total space `6.1GiB` supporting O(log n) query the key .
+Total space `6.1GiB` supporting O(log n) query the value bidirection .